toobajatoi/Jobflux/autoscout/INSTALL.md

 **Need help?**
 - Check the main README.md for detailed documentation
-- Open Chrome DevTools and look for "AutoScout:" messages
+- Open Chrome DevTools and look for "Jobflux:" messages
 - Report issues on GitHub

 ## 🎉 You're Ready!

-AutoScout is now ready to help you land your dream job!
+Jobflux is now ready to help you land your dream job!
 The extension will automatically detect job listings and help you create compelling, personalized outreach messages that stand out to recruiters.

 Happy job hunting! 🚀